-- 12. From the Licenses page, select a standard licence, or select Custom and then click upload to upload any licenses you want to add to this software.
-Changes will be automatically saved. - 13.
+- 12. From the Licenses page, upload any licenses you want to add to this software.
+Click upload and select your license. - 13.
 Add the uploaded software component to the appliance.
 Click on the Appliance Library to view your Appliance Library.
 Double-click on the appliance template you want to add the software to. - 14.
 Go to the Stack page and click on the My Software button in the toolbox.